PolCarCat/mystara_arena_webpage/README.md

 Copyleft is a type of license that consists on the author giving the person who recieves a copy of the software total permission to reproduce, change or distribute copies of the software.
 That is pretty much the contrary of copyright which is the reason why this is called copyleft (a play in the word copyright).
 It is a feature of some free software licenses
-The most important license is the GNU General Public License.
+The most important license is the GNU General Public License and they are also called Viral Licenses.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8b/Copyleft.svg/220px-Copyleft.svg.png"/>
+image from Wikipedia

 Copyleft works like this:
 ```
 Freedom 0 – The work can be used